Ellidan-web/survey-form-/README.md

 Edit the officeServices object in survey.js to match your offices and services.

 Barangay List
-Update the barangay options in survey.html to reflect your local government units.
+Update the barangay options in survey.html to reflect your local units.

 ## 📊 Data Collected
 Required Information